June 02, 2020

 CAUTION: Take precautions to ensure that the grout does not overflow into the flanged housing as it may get into the protective nylon tubing and jam the setting rods.

-• During Vibrating Wire Extensometer installation procedure, ensure that all the anchors are securely and completely grouted, pump the grout into the system again after the setting period of the grout is over.
+• During the Vibrating Wire Extensometer installation procedure, ensure that all the anchors are securely and completely grouted, and pump the grout into the system again after the setting period of the grout is over.
 It may be that the heavier grout settles at the bottom, leaving the anchors near the face of the borehole in water instead of the grout.
 To ensure that this is not the case, pump the grout in again so that the water at the top is pumped out through the air vent tube and replaced by grout.

 CAUTION: It is important to keep all the anchors properly grouted to get the correct displacement readings.

 NOTE: For very deep holes, staged grouting may be necessary.
-It is recommended to take the advice the grouting engineer at the site.
-If this is necessary, procure Borehole Extensometer with provision for one extra connecting rod hole and use this hole for an extra grout tube.
+It is recommended to take the advice of the grouting engineer at the site.
+If this is necessary, procure a Borehole Extensometer with provision for one extra connecting rod hole and use this hole for an extra grout tube.

 NOTE: You don’t have to fully grout the borehole when using packer anchors.
 Use a hand grout for better control.
 Remember, when you have to saturate packer geotextile sufficiently, you should pump water first.
 When the pressure builds up to around 400 to 500 kPa, stop pumping the grout and wait for the pressure to dissipate.
 Once a few minutes have passed, pump again till you feel a distinct pressure.
 The recommended grout mixture is 1 part cement and 1 part water by weight.
 King and tape the grout tube to maintain the pressure and disconnect the pump.
 Clean the pump thoroughly once the above steps are done.